 In 2015 the Russell Sage Foundation partnered with the Robert Wood Johnson Foundation on an initiative exploring the social, economic and political effects of the Affordable Care Act (ACA).
 Research funded through this collaboration addresses important questions about the consequences of health care reform in the U.S.—from financial security and family economic well-being, to labor supply and demand, participation in other public programs, family and children’s outcomes, differential effects by race/ethnicity/nativity or disability status, and politics and views of government.

-In 2016, the Russell Sage Foundation partnered with the William T. Grant Foundation to build a data archive that covers every public school and school district in the United States.
-The database will serve to foster new research on policies, practices and programs that are most likely to reduce educational inequality.
+In 2016, the Russell Sage Foundation partnered with the William T. Grant Foundation to build the Stanford Education Data Archive, a data archive developed by Sean Reardon and colleagues that covers every public school and school district in the United States, and to co-fund two rounds of small grants for research projects that analyze these data to deepen our understanding of educational opportunity and success.

 In 2017, the foundation partnered with the Carnegie Corporation to launch a special initiative on Immigration and Immigrant Integration and with the Ford Foundation to launch a special initiative on Integrating Biology and Social Science Knowledge.
 RSF also partnered with the Robin Hood Foundation for a forthcoming RSF journal issue on anti-poverty initiatives in the U.S. and with the Bill & Melinda Gates Foundation for a RSF journal issue on using administrative data for science and policy.

-In 2018, the foundation partnered with the JPB Foundation as a partner in the special initiative on Integrating Biology and Social Science Knowledge (BioSS).
-This joint initiative supports new research and training on how individual biological processes interact with the social environment and influence the ways that social inequalities are initiated, maintained, and transmitted from one generation to the next.
+In 2018, the foundation partnered with the JPB Foundation in the special initiative on Integrating Biology and Social Science Knowledge (BioSS).
+This joint initiative supported new research and training on how individual biological processes interact with the social environment and influence the ways that social inequalities are initiated, maintained, and transmitted from one generation to the next.